ARTICLES BY SARA JEROME

 -

-Whiskey Plants Charged With Polluting Tennessee’s Waterways
+Whiskey Plants Charged With Polluting Tennessee's Waterways2/9/2018

 Tennessee’s waterways face a surprising threat: Jack Daniels.
 “As the whiskey industry continues to grow, Tennessee’s two largest distilleries struggled to comply with water quality regulations last year,” USA Today reported.